-The credit profile of Heathrow Finance plc (HF, Corporate Family Rating Ba1 negative) benefits from (1) its ownership of London Heathrow (LHR), which is one of the world's most important hub airports and the largest European airport; (2) its long established framework of economic regulation; (3) the historically resilient traffic profile of LHR; (4) the features of the Heathrow SP (HSP) secured debt financing structure which puts certain constraints around management activity, together with the protective features of the HF Debt which effectively limit HF's activities to its investment in HSP; and (5) the group's good liquidity profile.
+The credit profile of Heathrow Finance plc (HF, Corporate Family Rating Ba2 negative) benefits from (1) its ownership of London Heathrow (LHR), which is one of the world's most important hub airports and the largest European airport; (2) its long established framework of economic regulation; (3) the historically resilient traffic profile of LHR; (4) the features of the Heathrow SP (HSP) secured debt financing structure which puts certain constraints around management activity, together with the protective features of the HF Debt which effectively limit HF's activities to its investment in HSP; and (5) the group's good liquidity profile.

 HF's credit quality is, however, constrained by its leveraged profile and the exposure to downside risks linked to the coronavirus outbreak, which has resulted in severe cuts in passenger traffic, while recovery prospects remain uncertain.
-Given the reduction in earnings expected as a consequence of the traffic reduction, HF will breach default financial covenants under its debt documentation.
-However, HF has recently finalised a consent solicitation process and obtained covenant waivers.
+Given the reduction in earnings due to the traffic reduction, HF will breach default financial covenants under its debt documentation.
+However, HF has obtained covenant waivers until December 2021.

-Traffic declines linked to coronavirus outbreak weigh on leverage, while recovery prospects remain uncertain

-Class A, class B and HF Net Debt/RAB (as per covenant calculation)
+Exhibit 1 Traffic declines linked to coronavirus outbreak weigh on leverage Class A, class B and HF Net Debt/RAB (as per covenant calculation)

 Note: This represents Moody's forward view, not the view of the issuer.
 Projections reflect averages over the period presented.
 The HF RAR default covenant for 2020-2021 is an average reflecting the covenant waiver.
-Source: Company, Moody's Investors Service